TomMD/remote-pay-ios/README.md

 NOTE: Full support for version 1.4 of the SDK requires version 143 or higher of the Remote Pay app.

-NOTE: To use the Swift 2.3 compatible version of this library, you will need to point your Podfile at the [1.4.0-swift2.3](https://github.com/clover/remote-pay-ios/tree/1.4.0-swift2.3) branch as listed below in the code sample.
+NOTE: To use the Swift 2.3-compatible version of this library, you will need to point your Podfile at the [1.4.0-swift2.3](https://github.com/clover/remote-pay-ios/tree/1.4.0-swift2.3) branch as listed below in the code sample.

-### Dependencies
+## Dependencies

 - ObjectMapper - Provides JSON serialization and deserialization.
 - SwiftyJSON - Provides simple JSON parsing.